 To confirm its respect for workers' rights, the Asahi Group declared its support for the United Nations Global Compact in June 2002 and remains committed to upholding its principles.

-We check adherence to the policy for human rights and respond to risks within the company-wide compliance promotion system and risk management system.
 The company has established a reporting and response system for issues related to human rights, which includes a consultation service section in the Human Resources Department as well as the General Affairs Section at business units to deal with such issues.

 In addition, we conduct employee training and raise employees'awareness of respect for human rights, aiming to increase each person's understanding of human rights.

 The Asahi Group conducts the Universal Manners Test for employees, hosted by the NPO Japan Universal Manners Association.